Aidan Turner has earned his place as a heart-throb with viewers playing Ross Poldark, but how much do you know about the Irish actor?

 13. BEING BOND

-Aidan is one of the frontrunners, alongside Tom Hardy and Michael Fassbender, tipped to be the next James Bond, if Daniel Craig gives up the role, as has been widely reported.
+Aidan is one of the frontrunners, alongside Tom Hardy and Michael Fassbender, tipped to be the next James Bond, if Daniel Craig gives up the role.
 Can you picture Aidan in a tuxedo?